-Henrico man who was shot in the face reveals why he believes he was targeted
+Henrico man reveals why he believes he was shot in the face

 HENRICO COUNTY, Va. -- With its manicured lawns and tennis courts, Twin Hickory is one of the Richmond area's premier master-planned communities.

-The perfect spot for Terry Nero to buy a home 18 years ago, just minutes from his work.

-Not where he ever expected someone to hide in his backyard with their own master plan, and fire a single shot at him as he stood in his kitchen on March 10, 2010 talking to his mother.
+Just minutes from his job, it seemed to be the perfect spot for Terry Nero to buy a home 18 years ago.
+Not where he ever expected someone would hide in his backyard with their own master plan.
+On March 10, 2010, someone fired a single gunshot through Nero's kitchen window - striking him in his face while he spoke with his mother.

 "That's part of what really hurts me, that my mother had to witness this," Nero said.